 The Architecture and Construction Career Cluster focuses on designing, planning, managing, building, and maintaining the built environment.
-Principles of Architecture provides an overview to the various fields of architecture, interior design, and construction management.

 Successful completion of the HVAC and Sheet Metal program of study will fulfill requirements of the Business and Industry Endorsement.
-Revised - July 2020

-COURSE NAME COURSE NUMBER REQUIRED PREREQUISITE(S) COURSE DESCRIPTION CERTS OFFERED Principles of Construction 7219 None Recommended Grade Level: 8 or 9 Credit: 1 Are you interested in restoring or designing something to be new or improved?
-Discover the tasks that are performed within Construction careers, as well as identify the license and certifications that can be obtained.
-Learn how to calculate the cost of supplies needed for a project; how to read technical manuals and drawings; and create a floor plan that complies with governmental Safety regulations and codes which are used within these careers.
-Students will work toward NCCER Core certification.
-None Construction Technology I 7220 Principles of Construction or Principles of Architecture Recommended Grade Level: 9 or 10 Credits: 2 Do you like to use your hands?
+COURSE NAME COURSE NUMBER REQUIRED PREREQUISITE(S) COURSE DESCRIPTION CERTS OFFERE D Construction Technology I 7220 None Recommended Grade Level: 9 or 10 Credits: 2 Do you like to use your hands?
 This is a year-long construction carpentry course which includes knowledge of and the ability to apply the construction process of house foundation, framing, roofing, and exterior and interior finishing.
 Begin with raw materials and produce a finished project, using a variety of hand and power tools.
 The instructor will provide industry standard training.
 Course taught at THS only, but available to students at all LCISD high schools.
 Enrollment is limited.
 Students will work toward NCCER Core certification.
-NCCER Heating, Ventilation, and Air Conditioning (HVAC) and Refrigeration Technology I - Dual Credit through TSTC 7250WD (Fall) 7250XD (Spring) Construction Technology I, Students must meet the College/Univ. requirements for the Dual Credit.
+NCCER Heating, Ventilation, and Air Conditioning (HVAC) and Refrigeratio n Technology I - Dual Credit through TSTC 7250WD (Fall) 7250XD (Spring) Construction Technology I, Students must meet the College/Univ. requirements for the Dual Credit.
 Recommended Grade Level: 11 Credit: 1 Student must complete TSTC online application; provide Permit to Register, transcripts, shot record; and attend a meeting with TSTC Academic Advisor.
 See TSTC for additional enrollment and orientation process requirements.
 Students will contact their Counselor to make arrangements to attend 1621'2 Flex Day Program.
 Students must comply with TSTC uniform policy regarding appropriate shop attire.
 This course is taken as part of TSTC dual credit pathway for HVAC Technology.
 Successful completion will result in TSTC credit.
 The course will take place at the TSTC campus.
 If needed, contact the CTE Department regarding transportation options.
 This course is not eligible for semester exam exemptions; the college final is required.
 Not all Dual Credit courses are offered at all campuses.
-HVAC Tech Level I Heating, Ventilation, and Air Conditioning (HVAC) and Refrigeration Technology II - Dual Credit through TSTC 7260WD (Fall) 7260XD (Spring) Heating, Ventilation, and Air Conditioning (HVAC) and Refrigeration Technology I. Students must meet the College/Univ. requirements for the Dual Credit.
+HVAC Tech Level I Heating, Ventilation, and Air Conditioning (HVAC) and Refrigeratio n Technology II - Dual Credit through TSTC 7260WD (Fall) 7260XD (Spring) Heating, Ventilation, and Air Conditioning (HVAC) and Refrigeration Technology I. Students must meet the College/Univ. requirements for the Dual Credit.
 Recommended Grade Level: 12 Credits: 2 Student must complete TSTC online application; provide Permit to Register, transcripts, shot record; and attend a meeting with TSTC Academic Advisor.
 See TSTC for additional enrollment and orientation process requirements.
 Students will contact their Counselor to make arrangements to attend 1621'2 Flex Day Program.
 Students must comply with TSTC uniform policy regarding appropriate shop attire.
 This course is taken as part of TSTC dual credit pathway for HVAC Technology.
 Successful completion will result in TSTC credit.
 The course will take place at the TSTC campus.
 If needed, contact the CTE Department regarding transportation options.
 This course is not eligible for semester exam exemptions; the college final is required.
 Not all Dual Credit courses are offered at all campuses HVAC Tech Level I